awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Fixed a bug whereby read nodes may crash following a specific type of free space change from the write node\.

+## Version 1\.6<a name="AuroraPostgreSQL.Updates.20180305.16"></a>

+This version of Aurora PostgreSQL is compatible with PostgreSQL 9\.6\.16\.
+For more information about the improvements in release 9\.6\.16, see [PostgreSQL Release 9\.6\.16](https://www.postgresql.org/docs/9.6/release-9-6-16.html)\.

+This release contains multiple critical stability enhancements\.
+Amazon highly recommends upgrading your Aurora PostgreSQL clusters that use older PostgreSQL 9\.6 engines to this release\.

+You can find the following new features and improvements in this engine version\.

+**New Features**

+1. Updates to the `apg_plan_mgmt` extension\.
+For more information, see [Managing Query Execution Plans for Aurora PostgreSQL](AuroraPostgreSQL.Optimize.md)

+**Critical Stability Enhancements**

+1. Fixed a bug related to creating B\-tree indexes on temporary tables that in rare cases may result in longer recovery time, and impact availability\.

+1. Fixed a bug related to replication when Aurora PostgreSQL is acting as a physical replica of an RDS PostgreSQL instance\.
+In rare cases, this bug causes a log write failure that may result in longer recovery time, and impact availability\.

+1. Fixed a bug related to handling of reads with high I/O latency that in rare cases may result in longer recovery time, and impact availability\.

+**High Priority Stability Enhancements**

+1. Corrected a memory leak in the log\-apply process on read nodes\.
+To see this memory leak, use Enhancement Monitoring and observe the "% of memory usage" for the "wal replay" process\.

+1. Fixed multiple bugs, which cause Aurora to crash during prefetch operations on Btree indexes\.

+1. Enhanced the validation checks performed on data blocks in the buffer cache\.
+This improves Aurora's detection of inconsistency\.

+**Additional Improvements and Enhancements**

+1. The query plan management extension `apg_plan_mgmt` has an improved algorithm for managing plan generation for highly partitioned tables\.

+1. Reduced startup time on instances with large caches via improvements in the buffer cache recovery algorithm\.

+1. Improved the performance of the read\-node\-apply process under high transaction rate workloads by using changes to PostgreSQL `LWLock` prioritization\.
+These changes prevent starvation of the read\-node\-apply process while the PostgreSQL `ProcArray` is under heavy contention\.

+1. Fixed a bug whereby a read node may crash during the replay of a PostgreSQL `SLRU`\-truncate operation\.

+1. Fixed a bug where in rare cases, database writes may stall following an error returned by one of the six copies of an Aurora log record\.

+1. Fixed a memory leak on read nodes when cluster cache management is enabled\.

+1. Fixed a bug whereby importing an RDS PostgreSQL snapshot may hang if the source snapshot contains a large number of unlogged relations\.

+1. Fixed a bug related to `hot_standby_feedback` for read nodes whereby the read node may report the wrong transaction id epoch to the write node\.
+This can cause the write node to ignore the `hot_standby_feedback` and invalidate snapshots on the read node\.

+1. Fixed a bug whereby storage errors that occur during `CREATE DATABASE` statements are not properly handled\.
+The bug would leave the resulting database inaccessible\.
+The correct behavior is to fail the database creation and return the appropriate error to the user\.

+1. Improved handling of PostgreSQL snapshot overflow when a read node attempts to connect to a write node\.
+Prior to this change, if the write node was in a snapshot overflow state, the read node would be unable to join\.
+A message would appear in the PostgreSQL log file in the form, `DEBUG: recovery snapshot waiting for non-overflowed snapshot or until oldest active xid on standby is at least xxxxxxx (now yyyyyyy)`\.
+A snapshot overflow occurs when an individual transaction has created over 64 subtransactions\.

+1. Fixed a bug related to common table expressions whereby an error is incorrectly raised when a NOT IN class exists in a CTE\.
+The error is `CTE with NOT IN fails with ERROR: could not find CTE CTE-Name`\.

+1. Fixed a bug related to an incorrect `last_error_timestamp` value in the `aurora_replica_status` table\.

+1. Fixed a bug to avoid populating shared buffers with blocks belonging to temporary objects\.
+These blocks correctly reside in backend local buffers\.

+1. Fixed a bug where in rare cases Aurora may exhibit 100% CPU utilization while acting as a replica of an RDS PostgreSQL instance even when the replication stream is idle\.

+1. Backported a change from PostgreSQL 11 which improves the cleanup of orphaned temporary tables\.
+Without this change, it is possible that in rare cases orphaned temporary tables can to lead to transaction ID wraparound\.
+For more information, see this [PostgreSQL community commit](https://github.com/postgres/postgres/commit/246a6c8f7b237cc1943efbbb8a7417da9288f5c4)\.

+1. Fixed a bug where a Writer instance may accept replication registration requests from Reader instances while having an uninitialized startup process\.

+1. Changed the following extensions:
+   + Updated `pg_hint_plan` to version 1\.2\.5\.

 ## Version 1\.5<a name="AuroraPostgreSQL.Updates.20180305.15"></a>

 This version of Aurora PostgreSQL is compatible with PostgreSQL 9\.6\.12\.
 For more information about the improvements in release 9\.6\.12, see [PostgreSQL Release 9\.6\.12](https://www.postgresql.org/docs/9.6/release-9-6-12.html)\.